-- ♦ Maintain the school's Church of England ethos through continued involvement with St Marylebone parish church and the role of the school's chaplain. - Raise the profile of the school's Church of England values so that they permeate all aspects of school life.
+- Maintain the school's Christian ethos through continued involvement with St. Marylebone parish church and the role of the school's chaplain. - Continue to raise the profile of the school's Christian values so that they permeate all aspects of school life. - Ensure that the school remains a safe environment with high expectations balanced with personalised approaches for behaviour and attendance. - Build positive relationships with parents and carers in a way that maximises outcomes for pupils.